cbourke/ComputerScienceI/hacks/hack10.0/readme.md

     the provided files since you won't be able to hand them in (the grading script provides them for you).

+-   We've provided a couple of sample DNA input files and the resulting protein sequences in the `examples` directory.

 -   **Hint**: Code reuse is a Very Good Thing.
 Your protein program can use your file utility functions, but also: feel free to include any additional functions you may have written before in the